Deployment (container)

 • -v /path/to/data:/local/data - mounts /path/to/data directory into container to store elDoc data

-• -v /path/to/data:/local/logs - mounts /path/to/logs directory into container to store elDoc and its dependencies logs.
-Optional, but highly recommended
+• -v /path/to/data:/local/logs - mounts /path/to/logs directory into container to store elDoc and its dependencies logs (Optional)

-• -e ELDOC_BASE_URL="yourdomain.com" - configures elDoc to be accessed on yourdomain.com url-address
+• -e ELDOC_BASE_URL="eldoc.domain.com" - configures elDoc to be accessed using eldoc.domain.com domain name

 IMPORTANT!
-While mounting /local/logs directory is optional, for troubleshooting running elDoc system it is recommended to have it mounted to host system to have access to elDoc logs
+While mounting /local/logs directory is optional, for troubleshooting elDoc system it is recommended to have it mounted to host system to have access to elDoc logs.

 podman ps